-This said, why most businesses decide to digitize?
+This said, why do most businesses decide to digitize?
 Having experience with companies from the Benelux region, we will present the dominating reasons for this market.

 According to Belgium SME market research done by EY in 2020, most SMEs invest in digitalization to improve operations (44,5%) and improve customer experience (30,75%)

 Here are the specifics: